-Therefore, the presented study will calculate the tradeoffs using optimization model developed in general algebraic modeling system (GAMS).
+This study will calculate the tradeoffs using optimization model developed in general algebraic modeling system (GAMS).
 If low steady flows are favorable for bugs population, the developed model has capability to devise dam releases (decision variable) corresponding to maximization of hydropower revenue and minimization of hydropeaking index.
-The model runs for one month with two sub-daily timesteps and was subjected to daily release limits, maximum energy generation, storage limits, and an exogenously specified monthly release volume.
+The model runs for one month with two sub-daily timesteps subject to daily release limits, maximum energy generation, storage limits, and an exogenously specified monthly release volume.
 To deal with multiple objectives problem, the constraint method was used to identify the tradeoff between the energy generation and bug objectives.
-The model tests scenarios that vary month of the year, monthly flow volume, number of consecutive days of bug flows, and the steady bug flow release value.
-The outcome of the study are tradeoff curves under variable scenarios, and the release schedule at each of the tradeoff points.
-Besides, the model calculates the energy plot for each of the release schedule.
-Overall, the study can be helpful to decide release schedule and its implications on both environmental (bugs population downstream) and financial (hydropower revenue generation) aspects.
+The model shows how the bug-hydropower revenue tradeoff changes for scenarios that vary month of the year, monthly flow volume, number of consecutive days of bug flows, and the steady bug flow release value. .

 METHODS